Skip to main content

 Designed to: Practice public-speaking skills, keep your team on their toes

-Have each team member create a short, five-slide presentation on a light-hearted or funny topic.
-Then, during the activity, have your teammates switch presentation decks live so that they give a short, funny presentation based on slides they have never seen before.
-This is a must-try option for sales and marketing teams who regularly give presentations as part of their jobs — and it’s an effective way to sharpen your improv skills as well.
+Have each team member create a short, five-slide presentation on a lighthearted or funny topic.
+Then, during the activity, switch decks live so everyone presents slides they’ve never seen before.
+It’s a must-try for sales and marketing teams who present regularly—and an effective way to sharpen improv skills.

 Duration: 15 minutes